-We have opened 62 new locations since the beginning of 2008 through February 29, 2016 and our management believes we are well-positioned to continue this growth through our new restaurant pipeline, which includes locations currently under development.
+We have opened 74 new locations, net of relocation, since the beginning of 2008 through February 28, 2017 and our management believes we are well-positioned to continue this growth through our new restaurant pipeline, which includes locations currently under development.
 We maintain a commitment to capitalizing on opportunities and realizing efficiencies in our existing markets while also pursuing attractive locations in new markets.
 We seek to identify new markets in which we believe there is capacity for us to open multiple restaurants.
-Over the next five years, we expect to grow our restaurant base by a compounded annualized growth rate of approximately 20%.
+Over the next three to five years, we expect to double our restaurant base.